top of page

 Post: Blog2_Post

-11 Virtual/Online Internships for High School Students in 2024-2025
+10 Virtual/Online Internships for High School Students in 2024-2025

+In this article, we outline 10 online internship programs for high schoolers that can help you get an internship from anywhere!
 You'll find virtual internships in a variety of fields, including STEM, business, entrepreneurship, art and culture, environmental science, and foreign policy.
-There’s something for everyone.

 Why do an internship in high school?

+By interning before starting college, you have the opportunity to gain valuable professional experiences, learn new skills, and expand your network, all of which can prove valuable during and after your undergraduate degree.
 Internships that offer a stipend can provide financial support for pursuing passion projects or saving up for college tuition and other expenses.
 Additionally, internships offer the chance to apply high school learning in a real-world context, solving challenges that impact people daily.

 While some internships may come with a fee, these programs often offer added guidance on how to maximize the value of your experience and prepare you to perform at your best.
 It is crucial to carefully review program offerings to determine which internships will be most beneficial for your personal and professional goals.

-Are internships seen as prestigious?
+Are internships prestigious?

-If you were to intern with an esteemed organization such as Johns Hopkins for medicine and life sciences, it would demonstrate your skills, talent, and motivation, and reflect well on your college application.
-Furthermore, a prestigious internship is often a door to many others, thanks to the learning and networking opportunities it provides.
+There are multiple nationwide as well as international opportunities available, and getting selected as an intern for a prestigious program adds great value to your resume and overall profile.
+If you were to intern with an esteemed organization such as Johns Hopkins for medicine and life sciences, it would reflect well on your college application.
+Furthermore, a prestigious internship is often a door to other academic opportunities because of the learning and networking opportunities it provides.

 What should I look for in an internship?